 - If cookies have not spread as much as you would like, stir 2 teaspoons more water into cookie dough, mixing thoroughly, before baking off another tray.
 This should do the trick, but if it does not, add 2 more teaspoons of water with your next batch.
 Once you’ve confirmed that you have the water level correct, bake the remaining cookies.

 - Cool cookies on a baking sheet for 1 to 2 minutes before transferring them to a cooling rack.
 Cookies keep for up to one week at room temperature.
 Extra dough can be stored in the fridge for several days or in the freezer for a month or more.

 - *How to make brown butter: (I took the explanation directly from The Smitten Kitchen recipe)

-- Most butters will lose some water volume when browned so you need to add enough water, up to two tablespoons, to make exactly one cup.
-European butters can be different but you just have to measure after browning.
+- Most kinds of butter will lose some water volume when browned, so you need to add enough water, up to two tablespoons, to make exactly one cup.
+European butter can be different, but you just have to measure it after browning.
 I used Kerry Gold Unsalted butter and had to add more than a tablespoon of water to make one cup.

 - Try this savory, aromatic variation too.
 The ginger preserves and herbs sound amazing!

 - To chill your brown butter quickly (in case you don’t want to wait two hours to make these!) place your measuring cup full of brown butter in a bowl of ice, and it will chill pretty fast 🙂

 - These came out darker and flatter than the original version.
 They are crisp and delicate, more like a lace cookie or florentine.
 Absolutely addicting!

 - You could dip these in melted chocolate or drizzle some on them, but maybe that’s taking it too far!